embumila/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Printing every other character of the string
+Printing half of the string